xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 10. Using minihud, create a despawn sphere from the spot.
 Fly around and remove and chunks that aren't within the area or unwanted.

-11. Using the command in the txt or manually, replace the bottom most layer with glass/tripwire for packspawning.
+11. Using the command in the txt or manually, replace the bottom most layer with glass/tripwire for pack spawning.

 REMEMBER